mikekasprzak/the.distraction.engineer/content/notes/micro/wch32.md

 wchisp flash ./path/to/firmware.{bin,hex,elf}
 ```

-Again, more information can be found on the [wchisp](https://github.com/ch32-rs/wchisp) page.
+Again, more information can be found on the `wchisp` [github page](https://github.com/ch32-rs/wchisp).